Marler Clark, The Food Safety Law Firm, is the nation’s leading law firm representing victims of foodborne illness outbreaks.

 Botulism is a rare but serious paralytic illness caused by a nerve toxin that is produced by the bacterium Clostridium botulinum.
 Clostridium botulinum is the name of a group of bacteria commonly found in soil.
 It is an anaerobic, gram-positive, spore-forming rod that produces a potent neurotoxin.
 These rod-shaped organisms grow best in low oxygen conditions.
 The bacteria form spores, which allow them to survive in a dormant state until exposed to conditions that can support their growth.
 The organism and its spores are widely distributed in nature.
 They occur in both cultivated and forest soils, bottom sediments of streams, lakes, and coastal waters, and in the intestinal tracts of fish and mammals, and in the gills and viscera of crabs and other shellfish.

-Four types of botulism are recognized: foodborne, infant, wound, and a form of botulism whose classification is as yet undetermined.
-Foodborne botulism is the name of the disease (actually a foodborne intoxication) caused by the consumption of foods containing the neurotoxin produced by C. botulinum.
+Four types of Botulism are recognized: foodborne, infant, wound, and a form of Botulism whose classification is as yet undetermined.
+Foodborne Botulism is the name of the disease (actually a foodborne intoxication) caused by the consumption of foods containing the neurotoxin produced by C. botulinum.

 Most of the 10 to 30 Botulism outbreaks that are reported annually in the United States are associated with inadequately processed, home-canned foods, but occasionally commercially produced foods have been involved in Botulism outbreaks.
 When commercial food products are found to be the source of a Botulism outbreak, Botulism attorneys at Marler Clark are the recognized experts for those exploring legal action.
 Sausages, meat products, canned vegetables and seafood products have been the most frequent vehicles for human Botulism.